 Amber Bledsoe currently resides in Grand Rapids, MI where she received her MFA in Printmaking at Kendall College of Art and Design (2018).
 Bledsoe has served as an intern for Island Press, Contemporary Print Editions and Artist Projects (St. Louis, MO) and as Co-Director for Alluvium Gallery (Grand Rapids, MI).
 She has participated in many exhibitions throughout the Midwest and presented at institutions such as the Saint Louis Science Center and the Grand Rapids Art Museum.
 Bledsoe has received funding to attend Ox-Bow School of Art (MI), Penland School of Crafts (NC), Arrowmont School of Arts and Crafts (TN), and The Golden Apple Art Residency (ME).
 Following graduation, she spent the month of May at ChaNorth Artist Residency (NY).

 Her current body of work explores the complexities of relationships in her life through manipulation of material which often includes the knotting and braiding of rope, paper casting vessels, basket weaving techniques, and growing crystals.
-Amber explores the use of the vessel to capture and hold interactions between her family members.
 Through repetitive actions she is able to weave, print, emboss, and encase the fibrous connections of her life.